Ahmad-Masoud/Hospital-Management-System/README.md

 Hospital Management System <br>
 Includes admin panel <br>
-Download and open the folder in PyCharm or anyother editor <br>
+Download and open the folder in PyCharm or any other editor <br>
 Make sure you have django installed <br>
 In terminal type cd Hospital <br>
 In terminal type python manage.py runserver <br>